 Aussies are a generally healthy dog breed, but they are prone to a few health conditions, including:

 Diet and Nutrition

-An Australian shepherd should be fed two meals a day of up to 1.25 cups of dry dog food per meal.
+An Australian shepherd typically should be fed two meals per day of a nutritionally balanced dog food.
 The amount will depend on your dog's size, activity level, age, and other factors.
 Discuss your dog's nutritional needs with your veterinarian to get appropriate recommendations, and consistently monitor your dog's weight.
 Also, make sure fresh water is always available to your Aussie, especially in hot weather and during periods of intense exercise.

 More Dog Breeds and Further Research

 If you want to become the proud owner of an Australian shepherd, take the time to do your research first.
 Talk to your veterinarian, other Aussie owners, reputable breeders, and rescue groups to learn more.